shurj0/shurj0.github.io/_posts/2020-03-06-firstpost.md

 The solid fuel is in the lining of the combustion chamber, while the liquid oxidizer is stored in a seperate tank.
 Using a valve, we can control the flow of oxidizer into the combustion chamber, and thus control the rate of combustion.
 This gives us the ability to reduce and cut off thrust at will.

-Of course, this *drastically* increases the complexity of the rocket and the work we put into it, but it's only rocket science :P.
+Of course, this *drastically* increases the complexity of the rocket and the work we put into it, but it's only rocket science 😅.

 Anyways, the fact that we can control the rocket's engine is why we need an avionics team in the first place.
 We can't just put a rat inside the rocket and tell it when to turn the valves.
 That would leave me unemployed.
 Also rats are dumber than computers.
 See, we are taking on a different challenge of our own: we are building the flight computer for the rocket in-house, too.
 This computer reads the sensors, controls the valves, and makes sure that we dont lose the rocket in the desert like we did last year.
 Anyways, I digress.